Table of Contents_

 WHY WE LIKE IT: A compact air conditioner with three-in-one functionality, adjustable louvers, and self-evaporative technology makes this ideal for smaller campers that have limited floor space.

-If you have a small camper, an oversized portable air conditioner isn’t going to make sense.
+If you have a small camper, an oversized portable air conditioner in your camper isn’t going to make sense.
 In addition to it taking up precious floor space, you’ll also be using a unit that’s most likely too powerful for your RV.
 So, finding a smaller unit that can effectively cool the space without making your RV feel cluttered is a smart choice.
 We like the Edgestar Ultra Compact AC unit because it lives up to its name.
 With just 8,000 BTUs it can cool spaces ranging from 150 to 225 square feet.

 This is another great three-in-one solution that has adjustable louvers to help improve circulation.
 However, it does feature a lower evaporation rate of just 50 pints per day.
 Still, we like that you get self-evaporative functionality so you’re not stopping every few hours to empty a collection bin.
 It also features energy-efficient settings like the 24-hour programmable timer and an auto mode that can reduce consumption when it’s not needed.
 As is common, you’ll get casters, a window kit, and a remote control.
 You may also want to integrate your AC unit into a smart home system with the best ductless mini-split air conditioner.